 In readers' theatre, students rehearse and perform a play for peers or others.
 They read from scripts that have been derived from books that are rich in dialogue.
 Students play characters that speak lines or a narrator who shares necessary background information.
 Readers' theatre provides readers with a legitimate reason to reread text and to practice fluency.
 Readers' theatre also promotes cooperative interaction with peers and makes the reading task appealing.

-Choose scripts that represent a variety of cultural perspectives and, if possible, are thematically related to other content areas (a variety of Readers Theater scripts can be found on the Internet, or students may develop their own scripts).

-Have two or more students work together to practice reading various roles/parts of the script with a focus on accuracy, rate and flow, phrasing and punctuation, and/or expression and volume.
+Choose scripts that represent a variety of cultural perspectives and, if possible, are thematically related to other content areas.
+Have two or more students work together to practice reading various roles/parts of the script with a focus on accuracy, rate and flow phrasing and punctuation, and/or expression and volume.
 Students may choose to perform the piece or audio/video record the performance.
+A variety of free Readers Theater scripts can be found on the Internet such as: